-As you may have already experienced, it’s difficult to take part in the US financial system without a Social Security number.
-Many financial institutions require an SSN on an application for a new account, but getting yourself a Social Security number (SSN) isn’t always easy.
-Not having an SSN can make it difficult to get a credit card and build U.S. credit, open a checking or savings account, or get a loan, but there are other options.
+It can be difficult to take part in the U.S. financial system without a Social Security number.
+Many financial institutions require an SSN on an application for a new account, so not having one can make it difficult to get a credit card, open a checking or savings account, or get a loan.

-However, some credit card issuers open up their applications to residents who don’t have a SSN.
+Fortunately, some banks and credit card issuers open up their applications to residents who do not have an SSN.
 The key is knowing where to look and how to apply.
-Here are some options that you can do.

 To choose a card, consider how you want to use the card, your normal purchasing habits, and your lifestyle.
-Here are a couple of our recommendations:
+Here are a couple of our featured picks:

 American Express Blue Cash Everyday®

 If you’d prefer to avoid an annual fee, the Blue Cash Everyday® Card from American Express might be a good choice for you.